Production truck: History

 One of the BBC's early Outside Broadcast vehicles, MCR 1 (short for Mobile Control Room), was built by the joint Marconi-EMI company and delivered to the BBC just in time to televise the Coronation of George VI and Elizabeth in May 1937.
 MCR 2 was identical to MCR 1 and was delivered in the summer of 1938.
 The MCRs could handle three cameras.
 Initially, they were standard Emitrons, but were later supplemented by Super Emitrons, which performed much better than the standard ones in low light.
 The MCRs were built on the chassis of an AEC Regal single-decker bus.

-After the Second World War, the joint company Marconi-EMI ended.
+After World War II, the joint company Marconi-EMI ceased.
 The BBC ordered two 3-camera MCRs from EMI.
-The cameras were equipped with CPS tubes, had electronic viewfinders and a 3 lens turret.
+The cameras were equipped with CPS tubes, had electronic viewfinders and a 3-lens turret.
 MCR 4 was delivered in time to be used on the 1948 Olympics.

 The BBC continued to develop mobile control rooms throughout the 1950s and 60s.
-The 1955 MCR13 was the unit the famous Dinky Toy BBC OB van was based on.
+The 1955 MCR13 was the unit the famous Dinky Toys BBC OB van was based on.
 MCR13 was equipped with three Marconi Image Orthicon cameras using the newly developed 4.5 inch tube.
 The further evolution of camera and mixing equipment led to the BBC 1963 specification TV90.
-Ten OB vans were built by Pye to this specification, with the coachwork by Marshalls of Cambridge.
+Ten OB vans were built by Pye to this specification, with the coachwork by Marshall Bus of Cambridge.
 Pye called them “Main Fleet Scanners”.
 MCR19 was the first and MCR28 was the final development of the monochrome OB van series.
 These were equipped with four Pye MK6 cameras, built to meet the BBC specification.

 After developing colour television in the mid 1960s, the BBC began to develop a fleet of colour OB units, known as CMCRs.
 Type 2 scanners, introduced in 1969, first came equipped with Pye PC80 cameras but these were soon superseded by EMI 2001 colour cameras.
 Nine Type 2 vehicles were built by Pye, with these trucks remaining in service through the 1970s and into the mid 1980s.
-Throughout this time, they would see use on some of the BBC's most prestigious programmes, including Royal Events, Doctor Who, Wimbledon Tennis, and Question Time.
+Throughout this time, they would see use on some of the BBC's most prestigious programmes, including Royal Events, Doctor Who, Wimbledon Championships and Question Time.
 Type 2 units went on to be replaced by Type 5 units.

 Although made from converted HGVs, inside these trucks were incredibly cramped as a result of housing all of the components of a television gallery.
 The vehicles were normally made up of three sections: